nDimensional/zig-flatbuffers/README.md

 ## Overview

-This project implements a code generator for efficient FlatBuffers decoders in Zig.
+This project implements a code generator for efficient FlatBuffers decoders in Zig, for Zig.

 First, a binary `.bfbs` schema file is decoded into an IR defined in `src/types.zig`.
 The code generator in `src/codegen.zig` then consumes this IR and emits Zig source code containing type definitions and field accessors specific to the given schema.
 The generated code uses generic functions from a runtime `flatbuffers` module to perform safe, typed, zero-copy access on serialized data.